 Very few guinea pig cages include bedding as part of a starter kit.
 This is actually a good thing because the choice of bedding varies among owners.
 Many cavy experts do not recommend bedding derived from oily wood shavings, such as pine or cedar.
 They can produce harmful off-gassing, and the urine-soaked chips create an unhealthy environment.
 Instead, veterinarians recommend paper-based bedding produced from toilet paper or recycled paper towel stock.

-Expensive: High-end small-pet enclosures priced over $75 are considered large enough to accommodate animals such as guinea pigs, rabbits, chinchillas and ferrets.
+High-end small-pet enclosures priced over $75 are considered large enough to accommodate animals such as guinea pigs, rabbits, chinchillas, and ferrets.
 Solid wooden or metal frames are the norm at this price point.
-The largest cages sold for multiple guinea pigs are generally marketed as hutches, and are suitable for both indoor and outdoor use.
+The largest cages sold for multiple guinea pigs are generally marketed as hutches, and they are suitable for both indoor and outdoor use.

 Some ready-to-go guinea pig cages sold in pet stores do not meet minimal living space dimensions.
 Be sure to measure the cage before purchasing.